Pela Case Review:

 Huge, right?
 As mentioned before, these cases are made compostable, biodegradable, and completely eco-friendly.

-They aren’t only made in this planet-friendly manner, but they can be disposed of with the same ethos and considerations in mind.
+They aren’t only made through planet-friendly practices, but they can be disposed of with the same ethos and considerations in mind.

 Pela makes these cases from Flax shive, a plant-based biopolymer.
-These base materials make up Pela’s “Flaxstic®, which is comprised of compostable bioplastic elastomer and flax straw materials.”
+These base materials make up Pela’s “Flaxstic®” (dreamt up by founder Jeremy Lang), which is composed of compostable bioplastic elastomer and flax straw materials.”

 It’s this at the base of the cases that make these products 100% compostable—able to be tossed in the backyard compost when you are done with it!

 Not to mention, this proprietary material of Pela’s has been tested to be free of phthalates, BPA, cadmium, and lead.
-It’s this, that also means when the cases are composting, they won’t leave behind a toxic residue.
+This Flaxstic® is also the reason that Pela cases don’t leave behind a toxic residue when they are composting.
+It also provides natural shock absorption for those occasional drops.

-And, as mentioned earlier, Pela does their part to ship with a minimal amount of packaging necessary to keep the product secure.
+And, as mentioned earlier, Pela does their part to ship with the minimal amount of packaging necessary to keep the product secure.
 They are thinking of everything!

-Another example of Pela’s end-to-end commitment to the planet.
+All of their collaborations and efforts are just further evidence of Pela’s continuous end-to-end commitment to the planet.

 I don’t know about you, but when I’m selecting a new case for my phone, one of my biggest concerns is how much bulk the case will add.